 6. Have a high-protein pasta instead of high-carb white pasta.

 Look for one that offers enough protein to balance the carbs and supports a healthy blood sugar response.
-My favorite is this gluten-free red lentil pasta, which offers 15 grams protein per serving and also is a good source of fiber.
+My favorite is this red lentil pasta, which offers 15 grams protein per serving and also is a good source of fiber.
 I also love that it is organic, and not made from wheat that was grown with a toxic herbicide like glyphosate.

 Now, if you’re going with a small portion of regular high-carb pasta, you probably won’t be satisfied with just one cup with 3 or 4 little healthy meatballs when you’re hungry.
 Hence this last rule…